 Today, Qtum the open-source public blockchain platform, has published an Arch User Repository (AUR) package for Arch Linux-based systems.
-Developers now have access to complete and working installation of Qtum using the Arch Linux tools that they are accustomed to.
+Developers now have access to the complete and working installation of Qtum using the Arch Linux tools that they are accustomed to.

 Qtum gives developers the ability to use to open-source software by ensuring that the Qtum core technology runs across Arch or Arch Linux-based distributions.
 Focused on simplicity, Qtum’s AUR package compiles Qtum on an Arch Linux system and generates a menu entry available on all desktops.